 3 Surprising Ways to Win Back Your Heart Health

-We’ve heard it all before: eat more fruit, veggies, and whole grains, cut back on stress, get more exercise – health advice like this has become so commonplace, we barely acknowledge it anymore.
-So if you’re looking for a new twist on some valuable heart health tactics, you may be surprised by what we’ve discovered.
+We’ve heard it all before: eat more fruit, veggies, and whole grains, cut back on stress, get more exercise.
+Health advice like this has become so commonplace, we barely acknowledge it anymore.
+So if you’re looking for a new twist on some valuable heart health tactics, what we’ve discovered may surprise you!

 Most of us take for granted the endless hours that our hearts spend pumping away.
 But did you know that many of us have a “heart age” that far surpasses our actual age?
-According to the Center for Disease Control, almost 75% of Americans have heart ages that are years beyond where they should be.
+According to the Center for Disease Control, almost 75% of Americans have heart ages that are years beyond.

-While some heart disease risk factors like age, gender, and family history can’t be helped, there are some simple ways to discover your own personal fountain of youth, and literally turn back the clock on your heart’s health.
+While some heart disease risk factors like age, gender, and family history are impossible be changed, there are some simple ways to discover your personal fountain of youth, and turn back the clock on your heart health.

 Science might not yet agree on why cocoa and dark chocolate can boost your heart health, but there’s no denying the research that supports this wondrous fact.
-The cocoa that’s used to make dark chocolate comes from cacao beans, and these seeds are rich in flavonoids, antioxidants, and flavanols.
+Cocoa comes from cacao beans, and these seeds are rich in flavonoids, antioxidants, and flavanols.

 As natural antioxidants, not only do flavonoids improve circulation, lower blood pressure, and prevent blood clots, they can also help to repair cell damage.
-And as the main type of flavonoid found in dark chocolate, flavanols combine all of these benefits into one powerful, vascular health promoting package.
+As the main type of flavonoid found in dark chocolate, flavanols combine all of these benefits into one powerful, vascular health-promoting package.

 Just the same, it’s important to remember that chocolate does contain sugar and saturated fats; so experts suggest enjoying an ounce of dark chocolate – containing 70% cocoa or more – no more than a few times a week.